mohamedyanis/lidar-data-reader/README.md

 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)
 ![Open Source Love](https://badges.frapsoft.com/os/v1/open-source.svg?v=102)

-#100daysofcode This simple programme written with processing3.
+This simple programme is written with processing3.
 Click <a href="https://processing.org"> here </a> to read more about processing3.<br><br>

-LiDAR is an active remote sensing system which uses pulsed laser beams to accurately map out an environment.
+Lidar is an active remote sensing system which uses pulsed laser beams to accurately map out an environment.
 The basic mechanism is known as “time of flight” measurement in which a laser beam is emitted towards an object, reflected off of the object and then collected in a sensor located within the LiDAR module.
 When the beam returns, it carries with it information about the object that it contacted including distance and optical characteristics like reflectivity.

 ## #100daysofcode
 Almost a hundred days ago from now (01/10/2020), I decided to do the #100daysofcode challenge.
 This challenge is simply for someone to code every day and post on social media a picture shows that he wrote a code (every day).
 And than they share with us the final project.<br>
 But me..!
-I did it differently, every day I built an app, a game, a web page or a desktop app.
-Every day something new and I shared all my apps simulation on my Instagram account (you can see my highlight stories), click <a href='https://instagram.com/medyanis_hiou'>here</a> if you wanna see it.
+I did it differently, every day I built apps, games, web pages or desktop apps.
+Every day something new and I shared all my apps simulation on my Instagram account (you can see my highlight stories), click <a href='https://instagram.com/medyanis_hiou' target='_blank'>here</a> if you wanna see it.
 And than I'll mix all my small apps in one big project.
-So I decided to share all projects with you.<br>
+So I decided to share all the projects with you.<br><br>
+PS: You can check all my project <a href='http://y100daysofcode.ml' target='_blank'>here</a><br>

 ## Features :dart:
 * [x] Free & Open Source